guard/guard-rspec/README.markdown

 end
 ```

-You can pass any of the standard RSpec CLI options using the <tt>:cli</tt> option:
+You can pass any of the standard RSpec CLI options using the `:cli` option:

 ``` ruby
 guard 'rspec', :cli => "--color --format nested --fail-fast --drb" do